Online Master’s Programs in Health Law & Policy

 - Expected Time to Completion: One year

 The master of jurisprudence program in healthcare compliance is offered through Stetson University’s College of Law.
 Founded in 1900 as Florida’s first law school, this College of Law is a leader in international legal education and is fully accredited by the American Bar Association.
-Healthcare professionals who do not have a legal background but wish to understand regulatory compliance issues and healthcare laws are ideal candidates for this online program.
+Healthcare professionals with no legal background but who wish to understand regulatory compliance issues and healthcare laws are ideal candidates for this online program.

-Comprising 30 credits, this four-semester program includes courses such as fundamentals of contract law; legal research; ethics and professionalism; risk management in healthcare programs; professionalism and the court system; healthcare organizational culture of compliance and ethics; and fraud and abuse.
-GRE scores are not required for those who have appropriate work experience.
+This four-semester program, which comprises 30 credits, includes courses such as fundamentals of contract law, legal research, ethics and professionalism, risk management in healthcare programs, professionalism and the court system, healthcare organizational culture of compliance and ethics, and fraud and abuse.
+GRE scores are not required for those with appropriate work experience.

 - Location: DeLand, FL